I don’t know if I should be embarrassed or amused that our new custom welcome mat belonged to the previous owners.

 Okay, so back to materials.

 I also made sure I picked up a primer.
-I really wasn’t too sure how it was going to stick to the rubber since I’ve never painted rubber anything before.
-I am hoping the primer works well to keep the spray paint adhered.
+I really wasn’t too sure how it was going to stick to the rubber welcome mat since I’ve never painted rubber anything before.
+I am hoping the primer works well to keep the spray paint adhere.

 I tried to clean off as much dirt as I could.
-We’re talkin’ 5 years (or more!) worth of dirt, my friends!
+We’re talkin’ years worth of dirt, my friends!

-Let a 3-year-olds get his hands on a hose, and it’s pure joy:
+Let a little boy get his hands on a hose, and it’s pure joy:

 Okay, so while Kojo wasted water (haha), I laid the mat down on some old boards to spray paint, first with the primer.

 STEP 4: Add a Coat of Ocean Mist Spray Paint